Skip to content

 To define a slot, add a data-parsely-slot attribute with a unique value to a semantically appropriate DOM element.
 The XPath will be calculated by traversing upwards through the parent elements of the clicked link until an element with a defined data-parsely-slot value is found (or the top of the document is reached).

-While it’s not necessary to define a slot for each link on the page, it is important that the internal structure of each slot is consistent.
-For example, if a widget always has a list of ten stories with links, it’s fine to define a single slot at the list level.
-But if the list occasionally contains an additional list element with an ad, then it’s better to define each slot at the list-element level.
+While it’s not necessary to define a slot for each link on the page, consistency of internal structure is important.
+For example, if a widget always has a list of ten stories, it’s fine to define a single slot.
+But if the list occasionally contains an additional element, then it’s better to define each slot at the list-element level.

 For the example above, it might be sufficient to add the attribute to just a couple elements: